 If a school is returning cash as a result of refunds made to a borrower's account, a corresponding downward disbursement adjustment must also be reported to the COD system.
-For more information about making disbursement adjustments, see the November 21, 2011, electronic announcement on the IFAP website.
+For more information about returning Direct Loan disbursements and making disbursement adjustments, please see the February 12, 2015 and November 21, 2011, electronic announcements on FSA's Knowledge Center website.